 With annual salaries ranging from $57,000 – $108,900.

 To enter the online Master of Social Work program, you must meet the following requirements and submit the information below:

-- Have at least a B average in your last 5 full credits/10 half credits of a four-year undergraduate degree.
+- Have at least a B average in your last 5 full credits/10 half credits of an undergraduate degree.

 - Submit all transcripts from all universities or colleges attended.